radiotap/radiotap.github.io/fields/HE-MU-other-user.md

 : none

-This field contains data from a SIG-B per-user field for those extra users for which the data wasn't capture.
-This field isn't normally necessary, if an HE_MU PPDU was captured, then typically only one of the many users will be captured; in this case, adding this field one or multiple times allows capturing the full contents of the SIG-B.
+This field contains data from a SIG-B per-user field for those extra users for which the data may not have been captured.
+This field isn't normally necessary; if an HE_MU PPDU was captured then typically only one of the many users will be captured, in which case all data can be encoded in the [HE](HE) and [HE-MU](HE-MU) fields.

+In case more of the SIG-B could be captured, this field allows having data data captured in radiotap.
+It's allowed but not necessary to have this field also for the user whose data was captured.

 Note that the MCS/DCM/etc. configuration for the captured data is already encoded in the regular [HE](HE) field, and for the SIG-B it's